LearnLink Blog

 Possessive Pronouns: Stand-Alone Words

-Takeaway: Use 's for most singular nouns, ' for plural nouns ending in 's,' and special words for possessive pronouns.
+Takeaway: Use 's for singular, ' for plural 's', and specific possessive pronouns.

 Common Mistakes with Possessive Nouns and Pronouns